uqlibrary/exlibris-primo/src/readme.md

 1. Create the zip for upload

     1. Checkout the appropriate branch
-    1. Copy your changes to mashup_new.scss at applications/primao2/alma/branding_skin/css/
     1. Run  `npm run almastyles` to create the .css files from the .scss files (probably worth checking the genrated css works by pasting it back into the inspect window in the browser)
-    1. Run `npm run almazip` to create branding_skin.zip, containing the updates files
+    1. Run `npm run almazip` to create branding_skin.zip, containing the updated file

 1. Upload the zip to alma